Mark Selby: 2019–20 season

-2020–21 season: fourth World Championship title
+2020–21 season: fourth World Championship

 After the delayed start to the new season, Selby won his 18th ranking title at the 2020 European Masters in September, defeating Martin Gould 9–8 in the final.
 The score was level at 4–4 by the end of the afternoon session, despite Selby taking an early 4–0 lead.
 The two players were evenly matched throughout the evening session, but Selby eventually won the match in the deciding final frame with a break of 72.
 The win moved him to a joint sixth place, alongside Neil Robertson, on the list of players with the most world ranking titles.

 In October, he began the defence of his title at the 2020 English Open.
 After defeating Fan Zhengyi, Chang Bingyu, Liang Wenbo, Hossein Vafaei and Zhou Yuelong, he lost 5–6 to Neil Robertson in the semi-finals.
 Despite losing the title, Selby retained the number one spot in the one-year ranking list.
 He also progressed through the first two group stages of the ranking Championship League tournament, but in the third group stage, although he beat Judd Trump 3–0, he lost 1–3 to Zhou Yuelong and 0–3 to Zhao Xintong, finishing at the bottom of the group.